Gambling workers registration

 Submit one photo meeting the specifications below.

-Head coverings are acceptable provided the eyes, nose and mouth remain clearly visible.
+Head coverings for religious beliefs or medical reasons are acceptable provided the eyes, nose and mouth remain clearly visible.

 EXAMPLE: